rust-lang/rust/text/0000-rename-int-uint.md

 ## Drawbacks of `isize/usize`:

-- the names fail to indicate the precise semantics of the types - *pointer-sized integers*.
+- The names fail to indicate the precise semantics of the types - *pointer-sized integers*.
 (And they don't follow the `i32/u32` pattern as faithfully as possible, as `32` indicates the exact size of the types, but `size` in `isize/usize` is vague in this aspect.)
-- the names favour some of the types' use cases over the others.
+- The names favour some of the types' use cases over the others.
-- the names remind people of C's `ssize_t/size_t`, but `isize/usize` don't share the exact same semantics with the C types.
+- The names remind people of C's `ssize_t/size_t`, but `isize/usize` don't share the exact same semantics with the C types.

 Familiarity is a double edged sword here. `isize/usize` are chosen not because they are perfect, but because they represent a good compromise between semantic accuracy, familiarity and code readability.
 Given good documentation, the drawbacks listed here may not matter much in practice, and the combined familiarity and readability advantage outweighs them all.